 1. Write a Sales Management Plan

 A sales plan provides your sales team with clarity around what you are going to set out to achieve and how you are going to measure success.
 Writing out your sales plan should be the first step for any new sales manager, as it will inform the rest of your decisions — like which metrics you’ll follow, or the ways you will motivate your team.
+It communicates your sales goals and SMART objectives to your team and should go on to explain the tactics you will use to focus on both new and existing customers.

 Your sales plan might be included in your overall business plan, but it’s important to also break this out separately.
 Revenue is the lifeblood for any small business and, as such, it benefits from its own focus.